SalishSeaCast/docs/smelt_sensitivity_analysis/applications.rst

-There already exists a large dataset of 5x5 model results.
 To determine what parameters are most useful to tune a 'Nitrate at 20m' metric is created.
 This metric is defined as the integral of Nitrate between 15 and 25 metres depth for all times of the model run.
+The value of this metric is then calculated for every one of the existing 5x5 model results in this `notebook <http://nbviewer.jupyter.org/urls/bitbucket.org/salishsea/analysis-james/raw/tip/notebooks/nitrate_at_20m_param_gradient.ipynb/>`_.
+The notebook shows that there are only a few parameters that have a substantial impact on the nitrate concentration at a depth of 20m, and only when the simulation is started in the winter.
+The reason the parameters don't impact nitrate in later months is that by that time it has already been depleted by the spring bloom.